-In this article, let me show how to allow FTP incoming traffic on FortiGate firewall device so that you can host the FTP sites to the outside world.
+In this article, let me show you how to allow incoming FTP traffic on the FortiGate firewall device so that you can host the FTP sites to the outside world.
 We will use port forwarding technique to complete this target.
-Any incoming FTP requests from external (WAN) interface will reach the FTP server on the internal network.
+Any incoming FTP requests to external (WAN) interface will reach the FTP server on the internal network.
 FortiGate is a famous hardware firewall device which can protect your home and office network from network threats.
-You can setup several firewall policies and filtering options to secure the network.
-It can also work as web application firewall device if you are hosting web or FTP sites internally but want to allow access to external users through internet.
+We can set up several firewall policies and filtering options to secure the network.
+It can also work as a web application firewall device if you are hosting web or FTP sites internally but want to allow access to external users through the internet.

-We have earlier published a guide about setting up FTP server on Windows 8.1/7/10 and how to allow FTP traffic on Windows firewall service.
-If you want to host the same FTP site from Windows PC or Windows 2012 R2 server to outside internet through FortiGate firewall, then this post will be useful.
+We have earlier published a guide about setting up an FTP server on Windows 10/8.1 and how to allow FTP traffic on Windows firewall service.
+If you want to host the same FTP site from Windows PC or Windows 2012 R2 server to the external network through FortiGate firewall, then this post will be useful.

-If you do not have the static IP on WAN interface and it changes every time dynamically, then we do not need to know the IP as mentioned above.
-When you have the dynamic IP, obviously you should use ‘dynamic DNS’ service such as DynDNS to map the particular web address name to IP address.
-You can check this guide about how to setup DynDNS on Fortigate 5.2 OS.
+If you do not have the static IP on WAN interface which changes dynamically, then you should use ‘dynamic DNS’ service such as DynDNS to map the particular web address name to IP address.
+You can check this guide about setting up DynDNS on Fortigate.

-2) Create a firewall policy to allow incoming FTP traffic in FortiGate, FortiOS 5.2 and later versions.
+2) Create a new firewall policy to allow incoming FTP traffic.

 If you have any security profiles to restrict and monitor the traffic, you can apply them under security profiles area.
 Do not forget to enable Logging options if you like to log and track the allowed traffic.
-That’s it, we have successfully setup the FortiGate which is running on FortiOS 5.2 or later versions to allow incoming FTP traffic on the WAN interface by using Fortigate port forwarding method.
+With the above policy, we have successfully configured to allow incoming FTP traffic on the WAN interface by using Fortigate port forwarding method.

-ii) Gateway of the FTP server should be the FortiGate internal interface IP.
-For example if you have multiple FortiGate devices and Gateways to connect internet, the FTP server gateway IP should point to the FortiGate which is accepting the incoming FTP traffic.
+- Gateway of the FTP server should be the FortiGate internal interface IP.
+For example, if you have multiple FortiGate devices and routers on the network, the FTP server gateway IP must point to this FortiGate which is accepting the incoming FTP traffic.
 Because the traffic will flow back by that default gateway only.